CWKSC/cwksc.github.io/volume/multidocs/note/school/cs5222-computer-networks-and-internets/week1/README.md

 If link is busy, packet need wait in output buffer

-- store-and-forward delays
+- Store-and-forward delays

-- queuing delays (wait to be transmitted on link)
+- Queuing delays (wait to be transmitted on link)

 If output buffer completely full -> packet loss (dropped)